 - As soon as the exchange has been processed, your UNI is on the way to your wallet.
 Congratulations, it’s done!
 You may even leave a review for us😊

 Our support Heroes are always there for you in the chat on our website or through the email: [email protected].

 The last few months have been a very exciting time to be in crypto.
 Uniswap exchange is breaking new grounds, and its value is sure to grow from now on.
 Will it manage to keep its decentralized and unstoppable nature in the face of the challenges presented by bad actors and regulators?
 We will have to see.
-For now, to stay in the loop of the latest crypto news and projects, subscribe to us on Twitter, Facebook, Reddit and Telegram.
+For now, to stay in the loop of the latest crypto news and projects, subscribe to our blog and follow us on Twitter, Facebook, Reddit and Telegram.